KELT-4Ab

 KELT-4Ab is an extrasolar planet that orbits the star KELT-4A, in the star system KELT-4.
 The planet is approximately 760 ly away in the constellation of Leo.
 The planet was discovered by the Kilodegree Extremely Little Telescope (KELT).

-Planet
+Characteristics

 The exoplanet was discovered by transit and is a Hot Jupiter planet orbiting a star in a triple star system, KELT-4.
 It is the fourth planet found in such a system.
 As KELT-4A is the brightest host (V~10) of a Hot Jupiter in a hierarchical triple stellar system found so far researchers expect it may be useful in learning more about inflated planets.

 Star system

 KELT-4 is a triple star system.
 KELT-4BC is a binary star system subcomponent of the triple, 328 ± 16 AU away from KELT-4A and the projected separation between KELT-4B and KELT-4C is 10.30 ± 0.74 AU.